DIRECTLab/carla-energy-consumption/README.md

     Basic Usage
     1. Start the CARLA server.
     2. Run `python multitracking.py input/tracked_agents.csv output/`.
-        - This will save all data to a directory called `output/`, potentially overwriting data if it already exists.
+        - This will save all data to the `output/` directory, potentially overwriting data that is already there. `output/` can be replaced by any path to a directory or potential directory.

 - [reporting.py](reporting.py) is a module for reporting tracking data.